With the highest GDP growth rate in the world, the Chinese economy is a quickly expanding powerhouse that’s on the rise.

 Lastly, you need to open a business bank account.

 Depending on whether your business is a corporation, LLC, or sole proprietorship, you have some options for what kind of bank account you open.

 Again, the specific requirements for opening a bank account differ depending on the economic zone you choose to do business in.

-Open a business account with Statrys today, and get access to 11 currencies including the RMB, and trade with your China suppliers with their preferred currency.
+Open a business account with Statrys today, and get access to 11 currencies, including the RMB, and trade with your Chinese suppliers in their preferred currency.